Art is the Answer

 The world becomes a canvas, and everything is photographable.
 A photograph is an instant sketch of life that allows you to create something from nothing.

-I find that the use of light and shadow, high contrast, black-and-white and a point and shoot camera to be a liberating tool.
-The snapshot approach by not taking the compositions too seriously and allowing the chips to fall as they may is a good way to embrace the spirit of play.
+I find that the use of light and shadow, high contrast, black-and-white, and a point-and-shoot camera to be a liberating tool.
+The snapshot approach—by not taking compositions too seriously and allowing the chips to fall as they may—is a good way to embrace the spirit of play.

-Because of this, I think that making art that is simple and easy to access such as street photography to be extremely important in my life.
+Because of this, I think that making art that is simple and easy to access, such as street photography, is extremely important in my life.

 Street photography requires no barrier to entry other than owning the camera and having two shoes to walk around.
 I think that when it comes to practicing street photography, specifically, people get caught up in notions of what makes or breaks a good photograph.
 I say, forget everything you think you know about photography, the history, what’s been done before, and what makes or breaks a good photo.
 If you want to create photos, make photos for the sake of making photos.